LLNL/Sina/examples/fukushima/README.md

 The CSV file contains data from observations collected on three different
 dates: April 5th, April 18th, and May 9th.
 Fields include a time stamp, location, altitude, and gross count.
-The table below summarizes the types of data we added to the Mnoda file and, therefore, the database.
+The table below summarizes the types of data we added to the Sina file and, therefore, the database.

 | Entry Type | Record Type | Number | Record Name  |
 |:----------:|:-----------:|:------:|:-------------|